 - The deadline for the final application review by an administrator

 - The deadline for submitting the grant

 Establishing these dates on a calendar will help ensure that they are not neglected.
 Often, successfully receiving grant funding is simply a numbers game.
-Applying for three grants puts you in a different position than applying for a hundred grants.
-If you receive even ten percent of the grants you apply for, applying for a hundred puts you in a much better position than simply applying for three grants.
+If you receive even 10 percent of the grants you apply for, applying for a hundred puts you in a much better position than applying for three.
 In your shared grant application calendar, you might also include dates for following up a few days, two weeks, and a month after submitting the application.
 Being notified of when to follow up will help place your school in a better position to receive funding.

 Announcing Grant Awards